PaulBrownMagic/SitCalc/README.md

 ```

 This describes a drop action that is only possible when holding the
 item.
-All actions must have possible conditions, even if they're just
+All actions must have possible conditions, even if they're
-always possible: `poss(_).`
+always possible by defining the predicate `poss/1` as `poss(_).`

 An action is done like so: